atgeller/WASM-Redex/README.md

 The typing rules for modules and module objects (tables, memories, globals, and functions) are defined in `Validation/ModuleTyping.rkt`, which provides the `⊢-module-func`, `⊢-module-global`, `⊢-module-table`, `⊢-module-memory`, and `⊢-module` judgment-forms.

-In `Validation/Typechecking.rkt` we provide an algorithm for finding a derivation that types a given syntax object.
+In `Validation/Typechecking.rkt` we provide an inference algorithm for finding a typing derivation over syntax.
-This algorithm is more complicated than the reference validation algorithm since it needs to synthesize the actual program stacks for instructions after unconditional branches and `unreachable`.
+This algorithm is more complicated than the reference validation algorithm since it produces a derivation witness, and needs to synthesize the actual program stacks for instructions after unconditional branches and `unreachable`.

 The typechecking algorithm is split between typechecking functions for each judgment-form.
 * `typecheck-module` produces derivations of `⊢-module` for a given `mod`.